 What is a

-Pulse oximetry measures light absorption in the finger to noninvasively monitor oxygen saturation and pulse rate.
+Pulse oximeters measure light absorption in the finger to noninvasively monitor oxygen saturation and pulse rate.
 Fingertip versions are being increasingly used for general wellness and health applications including sports, fitness, and relaxation management.

 See the Proof for Yourself